ishan-backend/low-level-design-java-notes/out/production/low-level-design-java-notes/logger/README.md

     * Reason: logger is humongous object (logger -> publisher -> subscribers), used by everything else in application
     * So, as improvement, you can make your factory look like singleton class
     * When we would use Logger.Log, it would get to know of correct type and publish on relevant place

+* Todo: Thread synchronization - Handling concurrency issues, when you are writing to a file in a particular location